Introduction to the scheme

 The TDF scheme is accessible to staff who have a responsibility for teaching and/or supporting learning in a Higher Education context.
 Participants must have a formal contract of employment with the University.

-Longer-serving staff, who do not have a contractual obligation regarding teaching recognition/qualification, may access the TDF scheme provided they can demonstrate sufficient experience of working in a higher education context (equivalent of at least one year full-time for Associate Fellowship; equivalent of at least three years’ full-time for all other categories).
+Longer-serving staff may access the TDF scheme provided they can demonstrate sufficient experience of working in a higher education context (equivalent of at least one year full-time for Associate Fellowship; equivalent of at least three years’ full-time for all other categories).

 For dates and to book a place, have a look at our list of workshops.

 As detailed at the guidance workshop, feedback on one substantive draft application is also available from the TDF team, in order to facilitate the application process.